-Starbucks signals U.S. caution on lower profit; closing all Teavana stores
+Starbucks puts spotlight on China amid U.S. growth worries

 Sales at its mainstay U.S. cafes open at least 13 months rose 5 percent in the latest quarter.
 Traffic turned slightly positive, reversing three straight quarters of declines that the company attributed in part to changing its loyalty program to focus on dollars spent rather than the number of purchases they make.

-Same-store sales from China were up a robust 7 percent.
+Same-store sales from China, where there are 2,800 stores in 130 cities, were up a robust 7 percent.

-Starbucks Chief Executive Officer Kevin Johnson told Reuters that the cash deal in China, which will give it ownership of about 1,300 stores in Shanghai and Jiangsu and Zhejiang provinces, is part of the company's "long game" in the country that is its fastest-growing market outside the United States.
+The 16,302 cafes in Starbucks' U.S.-dominated Americas region contributed $974.8 million in operating income in the quarter.
+In contrast, the 7,183 cafes from the China/Asia Pacific region posted $223.8 million.

-Nevertheless, the company signaled caution in North America, which currently accounts for the lion's share of its business.
+Johnson told Reuters that the cash deal in China, which will give it ownership of about 1,300 stores in Shanghai and Jiangsu and Zhejiang provinces, is part of the company's "long game" in the country that is its fastest-growing market outside the United States.

 "The combination of trends in the quarter and ongoing